 Only Mercury-provided Customer Premise Equipment (CPE) can connect to Mercury's fixed wireless broadband network.
 Any device capable of connecting to an Ethernet port may be connected to the CPE.

-Residential plan customers are given Network Address Translation (NAT) IP addresses that pass through a Stateful Packet Inspection firewall that blocks traffic that originates from the Internet without being requested.
+Dynamic IP customers are given addresses that pass through a Stateful Packet Inspection firewall that blocks traffic that originates from the Internet without being requested.

 Mercury uses industry-standard technologies and practices to assure the security of its network.